thisismedium/md/docs/md.stm.rst

 Pickling a :class:`cursor` in the middle of a transaction could lead to unexpected results if the cursor is unsaved or the transaction is uncommitted.

+See the examples in :doc:`examples/stm` for a simple persistent memory implementation.

 .. doctest::